collabserver/collabserver-datatypes/README.md

 ## Description
 Defines a set of basic CRDTs that may be used to build your more complex data (on top of these structures).
 CRDTs stands for Conflict-free Replicated Data Structure.
 The letter C in CRDT may either stands for "Commutative" or "Convergent".
 Commutative is implemented as Operation based CRDT (CmRDT) whereas Convergent is the State based (CvRDT).
 To learn more about CRDTs, checkout the links at the end of this readme.

+Custom folder contains several end-user interface to build high level data on top of primitive CRDTs.
+SimpleGraph is a full example of CRDT directed graph to end-user application.

 ## Features
-- CmRDT (Operation-based)
+- **CmRDT** (Operation-based)
-    - LWWGraph: Last-Write-Wins Graph
+    - *LWWGraph*: Last-Write-Wins Graph
-    - LWWMap: Last-Write-Wins Map
+    - *LWWMap*: Last-Write-Wins Map
-    - LWWRegister: Last-Write-Wins Register
+    - *LWWRegister*: Last-Write-Wins Register
-    - LWWSet: Last-Write-Wins Set
+    - *LWWSet*: Last-Write-Wins Set
-- CvRDT (State-based.
+- **CvRDT** (State-based.
 See warning)
-    - 2PSet: Add / Remove set (Two-phases Set)
+    - *2PSet*: Add / Remove set (Two-phases Set)
-    - GCounter: Grow-only counter
+    - *GCounter*: Grow-only counter
-    - GGraph: Grow-only graph
+    - *GGraph*: Grow-only graph
-    - GMap: Grow-only map
+    - *GMap*: Grow-only map
-    - GSet: Grow-only set
+    - *GSet*: Grow-only set
-    - LWWRegister: Last-Write-Wins Register
+    - *LWWRegister*: Last-Write-Wins Register
-    - PNCounter: Increment / Decrement counter
+    - *PNCounter*: Increment / Decrement counter
-- custom
+- **custom**
-    - CollabData: Example of SuperType for data built on tope of CRDTs.
+    - *CollabData*: High level abstraction for data built on tope of CRDTs.
-    - Operation: Interface to represents modification on data built on top of CRDTs.
+    - *Operation*: Represents a modification on a CollabData.
+    - *OperationHandler*: Interface to handle operations received from observer.
-    - OperationObserver: Interface for Operation observer.
+    - *OperationObserver*: Interface for Operation observer.
-    - Timestamp: Example of custom timestamp.
+    - *Timestamp*: Example of custom timestamp.
+(Used by SimpleGraph)
-    - SimpleGraph: Example of a directed graph with attributes.
+    - *SimpleGraph*: Example of a CollabData: directed graph with attributes.

-> Warning: I wrote the CvRDTs as an example.
+> **Warning**: I wrote the CvRDTs as an example.
 They are not meant to be used.
 > (At least, some changes may be required).